Bible Code Revelations - Thematic Patterns Expose Riddles

 To illustrate the importance of context, consider this simple example.
 If we're having a conversation and I tell you, “It's blue,” what have you just learned?
 Not much.
 What is it that is blue?
 I haven't explained what “it” is, so you can only guess.
 If our conversation was all about my new coat, it would be obvious what was meant.
 I could have said, “My new coat is blue,” but if we're having a conversation about it I can simply make reference with a pronoun and pretty safely assume that you'll infer from the context what's meant.
 When I communicate by making such a reference I'm making an implication.
 “It's blue” is not going to refer to something foreign to the context of our conversation.
 If you've got a sound mind, you're not going to reach outside that context for the meaning.

-If the topic of our conversation has more than one level of meaning, like is frequently the case in the Bible, the matter being referenced may be esoteric, but that still quite fairly defines the context.
+If the subject has more than one level of meaning, as common to the biblical text, the matter being referenced may be esoteric but, even still, the context is going to be specific.
 The Lord has concealed essential information about the context from the casual reader by requiring that the thematic structure is properly discerned, and further, that deeper insight into the subject matter has been acquired.
 When the refined context is exposed through much effort and seeking of the Lord, we gain the advantage of learning precisely which pond must be fished, so to speak.

 I think of this like as if I was fishing.
 If I'm fishing in a bass pond, I'm going to catch bass.
 I'm not going to catch trout.
 When it comes to most of what passes for sound Bible teaching, folks have long been accustomed to all manner of theological sleight of hand, where all manner of strange fish are pulled out of random ponds for lack of respect for the context established by the Author Himself, and, truly, for the Author Himself.

 To say that this matter of context has been underemployed by students of the Bible as a guide to interpretation would be a massive understatement.
 No one who gives it their attention can deny that these patterns exist.
-No one exercising the least bit of common sense would see these patterns and suggest they have no use as a guide, because meaning exists within the framework of context.
+No one exercising the least bit of common sense would see these patterns and suggest they have no utility as a guide, because meaning depends upon context.
 Thematic structure defines the context, does it not?
 To ignore it, then, when one seeks to learn the Truth, is foolishness, to the extreme, yet, that's what the church has done by failing to give it due respect.

 Are scholars ignorant of this exhibit of the handiwork of the divine Author?
 No. Can all the blame for our ignorance be laid upon a few men?
 No, quite honestly.
 How many copies of the Companion Bible are in circulation, each of which bears witness to this structure throughout?
 In our readings of the scriptures, has it never been impressed upon you that there might be some purpose to the repetitions beyond the superficial impartation of a sense of prose?